eliasrmalik/OSCP-Tools/README.md

 # OSCP-Tools
-Repository for useful tools used during OSCP
+Repository of useful tools used during OSCP